-In response to last week’s post on the healthfulness of pork, I received a number of emails asking questions like this one:
+In response to my post on the healthfulness of pork, I received a number of emails asking questions like this one:

 Loved your article on pork, but I’m really confused about the real meanings of marinated, unmarinated, cured, uncured, etc. when buying pork today, and what to actually look for on labels.
 Please add more info, if possible.

 I’d never before considered that the world of pork labeling could be nearly as confusing as, say, the world of egg labeling.
 But it is.
 It totally is.
 As with egg labels, a lot of terms get thrown around on labels, and hardly anyone seems to know what they actually mean.
 Now you’ll know.

 When I select pork, I consider first how the pig was raised and slaughtered.
 I know it’s hard to put any kind of factory farming on a sliding scale; it’s all bad (and arguably evil).
 But in my heart of hearts, factory pig farms are among the worst of the lot.
 Domesticated pigs are highly intelligent creatures, well adapted to living around people.
 This was, in fact, the common practice for thousands of years among pig-raising small homesteads.
 The conditions of the factory farm allow the pigs no expression of the “pigness of the pig” (to quote Joel Salatin).

 Best Option: Know Your Farmer

 The best way to buy pork is directly from a farmer you know and trust.
 These farmers usually have an open farm policy, allowing you to drop in and see how they’re raising their pigs.
 First, let me clear up a few misconceptions about well-raised pigs.